 Rolling bench seat for a hidden home office

-My award for most clever may go to this rolling bench seat that slides right into the built-in shelving.
+My award for most clever may go to this rolling bench seat that slides right into the built-in shelving, which we found on Houzz designed by Cory Connor.
 This is so perfect for families who don’t need a major workspace and want to be able to “put it away” when company comes.
 Those cubbyholes all the way up the shelving can be filled with pencils and other school supplies so your kids always know where they are, and I’d be sure to use that space under the seat for storage too.

 Wallpaper creates a visual divider

 The minimalist Danish look is perfect in Ferm Living founder Trine Andersen’s office featured at Design*Sponge.
 Her storage is, er, stored away somewhere (I’m hoping there’s a huge filing cabinet out of view) but wherever it is, it’s really the striking wallpaper that divides the office area along the wall from the rest of the room.
 Huge props for going with such a bold, fearless pattern!